vertwo-oss/j2son/README.md

 No external libraries.
 Vanilla Java 11.

-I had no idea this was some colossal landmine.
+I had no idea this was some colossal landmine, but once I got into it, I was inspired by this quote from Hacker News (link below):

+> *"Well, first and most obviously, if you are thinking of rolling your own JSON parser, stop and seek medical attention."*

+> *"Takeaways: Don't parse JSON yourself"*

+Sorry, Hacker News, that's **exactly** what I intend to do.

 https://seriot.ch/projects/parsing_json.html